Mario Luis Small: Contributions to sociology

-Small has published books and numerous articles on urban poverty, personal networks, and the relationship between qualitative and quantitative social science methods.
+Small has published books and numerous articles on urban poverty, personal networks, social inequality, and the relationship between qualitative and quantitative social science methods.

 He has shown that poor neighborhoods in commonly-studied cities such as Chicago are not representative of ghettos everywhere, that how people understand and make sense of their neighborhood shapes how it affects them, and that local organizations in poor neighborhoods often broker connections to both people and organizations.
 Small has also demonstrated that people’s social capital—including how many people they know and how much they trust others—depends on the organizations in which they are embedded.

 His work on methods has shown that many practices used to make qualitative research more scientific are ineffective.

 Small has investigated why ghettos differ from city to city and how people decide whom to turn to when seeking support.